b4dScript/b4dScript.gitub.io/src/content/blog/post3.md

 ![alt text](/4.png)

-- 10. Python script to execute RCE and getting the shell:
+- 10. Python script to execute RCE and getting the shell, you cand download the script from my [Github](https://github.com/b4dScript/pseudo-RCE):

 ```python
 import requests